wswartzendruber/la4k/README.md

 assertTrue(count(expectedEvent) == 1)
 ```

+All levels for all loggers and tags will always return that they are enabled.

 # Licensing

 This project is made available under the **Mozilla Public License 2.0** (MPLv2).
 Simply put,